quant-aq/aeromancy/docs/docs/index.md

 - **Python Package Manager**: [pdm](https://pdm.fming.dev)
 - **Revision Control**: [Git](https://git-scm.com/)

+!!! note
-**Note:** As is likely obvious, Aeromancy documentation is in a very early state.
-As this is a pre-release support may be limited.
+    Aeromancy documentation is still in a very early state.
+As this is a pre-release, support may be limited.

 ## Documentation overview